individual-brain-charting/public_protocols/tom/README.md

 `tom_localizer_ts.m`

+#### Paradigm descriptors extraction

 To extract the paradigm descriptors of this task, go to the `tom_localizer` folder and run:

 `paradigm_descriptors_tomloc.py`

-The inputs are stored in the folder `behavioural` created in the same directory, after running the protocol.
-The outputs are stored in the folder `paradigm_descriptors` also created in the same directory.
+The inputs are stored in the folder `behavioural`; they have been created in the same directory after running the protocol.
+The outputs will be stored in the folder `paradigm_descriptors` that will be created in the same directory.

 ### Theory-of-Mind and Pain Matrix Narrative Localizer

+#### Run the protocol

 To launch the protocol of the *Theory-of-Mind and Pain Matrix Narrative Localizer*, go to the `ep_localizer` folder and run in the command window of Octave/MATLAB: